Electrostatic Clutch-Based Mechanical Multiplexer with Increased Force Capability: Mechanical Multiplexer Implementation

-The clutch consists of a 25.4~mm diameter hollow stainless steel shaft to which a layer of 55~$\mu m$ polybenzimidazole film (PBI, $\varepsilon_d$ = 3.9) is adhered using double-sided conductive carbon tape.
-The second electrode is formed from a 10~mm wide stainless steel (SS) shim, 0.0127~mm in thickness, wrapped around the dielectric coated shaft 3.54~radians as shown in Fig.~\ref{fig:Clutch-Cad}.
-To reinforce the attachment point, a 10~mm by 10~mm square carbon fiber sheet is epoxied to the stainless steel band, and a 3~mm bolt through the carbon fiber sheet and band fixes the electrode to the 3D printed clutch casing.
-Fig.~\ref{fig:static-clutching} evaluates \eqref{gov-eqn} and shows the experimental data with the air gap between the dielectric and the braking electrode used as a fitting variable set to 1.0~$\mu m$. $T_{hold}e^{\mu\theta}$ was found experimentally to be 0.02~N·m by setting the voltage to 0 V.
+Electrostatic clutches produce an attractive force when a voltage is applied across two conductive surfaces separated by a dielectric \cite{Guo-2020-tech-review}, mechanically coupling the surfaces and allowing transmission of mechanical force through friction.
+Electrostatic clutches were selected for this work due to their fast response times, precise electrical control, and high holding forces \cite{Patrick-2024-Underactuated,Diller-2018-DesignParam,Hinchet-2020-High-force,Choi-2024-HighPreformanceHighBandwidth,Wei-2023-SoftRobotic-Multiplexing,Krimsky-2024-Recycling,Bekir-2025-Multilayer}, although they are typically designed for coupling linear motion.
+We previously developed an electrostatic rotary capstan clutch (JRCC) capable of generating high holding torques using the capstan and Johnsen-Rahbek effects \cite{Amish-2024-JRCC}.
+It was shown to be capable of significantly higher holding torques compared to other rotary designs \cite{Johnsen-1923,Wei-2023-SoftRobotic-Multiplexing,Feizi-2023-SmartRotaryESclutch,Kornbaum-2024-RotaryESClutch,Diller-2022-Patent1,Diller-2025-Patent2}.
+The theory and operation of electrostatic capstan clutches is expanded on in \cite{Colgate-2026-Hand,Bekir-2025-Multilayer}.
+In this paper, we implement the JRCC design \cite{Amish-2024-JRCC} as shown in Fig.~\ref{fig:Clutch-Cad}.
+Each clutch is designed for a 25.4~mm diameter stainless steel input shaft (acting as one electrode), with an outside layer of 55~$\mu m$ polybenzimidazole film (PBI, $\varepsilon_d$ = 3.9) adhered using double-sided conductive carbon tape.
+The second electrode is formed from a 5~mm wide stainless steel (SS) shim, 0.0127~mm thick, wrapped around the dielectric coated shaft 4.72~radians.
+To reinforce the attachment point, a 5~mm x 10~mm carbon fiber sheet is epoxied onto the stainless steel band and a 3~mm bolt through the carbon fiber sheet and the band fixes the electrode to the 3D-printed clutch casing.
+PBI dielectric breakdown occurs at 1200~V, so the clutch ON voltage was set to 1000~V.